AllenInstitute/argschema/docs/user/intro.rst

 Alternate Sources/Sinks
 -----------------------
-A json files are just one way that you might decide to store module parameter dictionaries or outputs.
+Json files are just one way that you might decide to serialize module parameters or outputs.
-Argschema by default provides json support because that is what we use most frequently at the Allen Institute, however we have generalized the concept to allow :class:`argschema.ArgSchemaParser` to plugin alternative "sources" and "sinks" of parameters.
+Argschema by default provides json support because that is what we use most frequently at the Allen Institute, however we have generalized the concept to allow :class:`argschema.ArgSchemaParser` to plugin alternative "sources" and "sinks" of dictionary inputs and outputs.

-For example, yaml is another perfectly reasonable choice for storing nested key values stores.
+For example, yaml is another reasonable choice for storing nested key-value stores.
 :class:`argschema.argschema_parser.ArgSchemaYamlParser` demonstrates just that functionality.
 So now input_yaml and output_yaml can be specified instead.